 Common lab work may include assessment of the following:

-Fecal screening assesses for gastrointestinal parasites, including lungworms, hookworms, roundworms, whipworms, tapeworms, coccidia, and Giardia.
-Many GI parasites can be transmitted to people to timely assessment and treatment is very important.
+- Fecal screening assesses for gastrointestinal parasites, including lungworms, hookworms, roundworms, whipworms, tapeworms, coccidia, and Giardia.
+Many GI parasites can be transmitted to people so timely assessment and treatment is very important.